Heterostemon

 Heterostemon is a genus of flowering plants in the family Fabaceae.
+It includes eight species native to northern South America, from Colombia and Venezuela to the Guianas and northern Brazil.
 It belongs to the subfamily Detarioideae.
 It is usually green and often has white dots along its leaves.

-Species accepted by the Plants of the World Online as of February 2021:
+As of August 2023, eight species are accepted by Plants of the World Online: